List of FIFA Club World Cup winning managers

 The FIFA Club World Cup is an international association football competition organised by the Fédération Internationale de Football Association (FIFA), the sport's global governing body.
 The championship was first contested as the FIFA Club World Championship in 2000.
 It was not held between 2001 and 2004 due to a combination of factors, most importantly the collapse of FIFA's marketing partner International Sport and Leisure.
 Following a change in format which saw the FIFA Club World Championship absorb the Intercontinental Cup, it was relaunched in 2005 and took its current name the season afterwards.

-The current format of the tournament involves seven teams competing for the title at venues within the host nation over a period of about two weeks; the winners of that year's edition of the Asian AFC Champions League, African CAF Champions League, North American CONCACAF Champions League, South American Copa Libertadores, Oceanian OFC Champions League and European UEFA Champions League, along with the host nation's national champion, participate in a straight knockout tournament.
+The current format of the tournament, in use since the competition was revamped ahead of the 2025 edition, features 32 teams competing for the title at venues within the host nation; 12 teams from Europe, 6 from South America, 4 from Asia, 4 from Africa, 4 from North, Central America and Caribbean, 1 from Oceania, and 1 team from the host nation.
+The teams are drawn into eight groups of four, with each team playing three group stage matches in a round-robin format.
+The top two teams from each group advance to the knockout stage, starting with the round of 16 and culminating with the final.

-Pep Guardiola was the first manager to win the tournament on three occasions; he led Spanish club Barcelona to success in 2009 and 2011, and coached German side Bayern Munich to victory in 2013.
-Carlo Ancelotti has also won three titles: once with Milan in 2007, and twice with Real Madrid in 2014 and 2022.
-Zinedine Zidane (in 2016 and 2017) has won two titles, and ten other managers have each won the competition once.
-Ancelotti is the most recent manager to have won the FIFA Club World Cup, doing so with Real Madrid in the 2022 edition.
+Pep Guardiola was the first manager to win the tournament on four occasions; he led Spanish club Barcelona to success in 2009 and 2011, coached German side Bayern Munich to victory in 2013, and won a fourth title with English club Manchester City to victory in 2023.
+He is also the first manager to win the tournament with three clubs.
+Carlo Ancelotti has won three titles (once with Milan in 2007, twice with Real Madrid in 2014 and 2022), Zinedine Zidane has won two titles (in 2016 and 2017, both with Real Madrid), and eleven other managers have each won the competition once.
+Enzo Maresca is the most recent manager to have won the FIFA Club World Cup, doing so with Chelsea in the 2025 edition.

 List of managers in the final

 Brazilian, Spanish and German managers hold the joint-record for most consecutive appearances of winning coaches, with three back-to-back triumphs each; a Brazilian manager won the final in 2000, 2005 and 2006, a Spanish manager did so in 2009, 2010 and 2011, while a German manager accomplished the feat in 2019, 2020 and 2021.
-Spanish managers have won also won the most total finals, with five (the aforementioned three, plus in 2013 and 2015).
+Spanish managers have won also won the most total finals, with six (the aforementioned three, plus in 2013, 2015 and 2023).